 The City of Boulder's transportation staff regularly collects data to monitor the effectiveness of its efforts to provide the community with a variety of safe and efficient transportation options.

 Vision Zero is the Boulder community's goal to reduce the number of traffic-related severe crashes (fatalities and serious injuries) to zero.
-The program uses a data-driven approach to increasing the safety of Boulder's streets.
+The program uses a data-driven approach to increasing the safety of Boulder's streets and will be implemented through the Vision Zero Action Plan.

 The Safe Streets Report measures traffic crash data in the City of Boulder.
 It identifies trends in crashes, evaluates past safety improvement efforts, and provides an overview of the city's efforts to continuously improve transportation safety.